huishenlab/biscuit/docs/epiread/epiread_format.md

 BAM file versus how it is handled in the epiBED file.
 The difference can cause some reads to not be coordinate sorted, which is required when bgzipping and tabixing.

+As mentioned elsewhere, it is important to use the same reference to create the epiBED files as was used during the alignment phase.

 For more help with `epiread`, run `biscuit epiread` in the terminal or check out the [epiread help page]({{ site.baseurl }}{% link docs/subcommands/biscuit_epiread.md %}).